ebuzey/translatemate/README.md

 ## Key Features

-- **Automatic Translation Generation:** Utilizing the `googletrans` library, the script automatically translates messages without translation in a `.po` file to a language specified by the user.
+- **Automatic Translation Generation:** Utilizing the `deep-translator` library, the script automatically translates messages without translation in a `.po` file to a language specified by the user.

 - **Addition of New Messages (msgid):** Automatically identifies and adds new messages (msgid) found in a `.pot` file to the `.po` file.
 This ensures that all new text strings are included in the translations.